-The Seattle Seawolves have signed Nakai Penny for his third season with the club.
-The 23-year-old flanker is 6’3″ and 215 lbs.
-He will turn 24 during the season in the first week of April.
+The Seattle Seawolves re-signed Nakai Penny for his fourth season with the club.
+The 24-year-old flanker (25 in April) is 6’3″ and 215 lbs.

 Penny then enrolled at the University of British Columbia in 2014 and played with the Thunderbirds through 2017.
 He majored in Kinesiology.

 In 2015 he played with future Seawolves teammate Brock Staller, as the Thunderbirds placed 3rd at the 2015 World University Rugby Cup.
 At the tournament, they had a significant win over the New Zealand Universities.

 The team also won the B.C Premier League for 3 consecutive years from 2015 to 2017.
 He won the 2015 Canadian Rugby Championship with the B.C U19 men and was selected to Canada’s U20 squad in 2016.

 In 2017 he played at flanker with the BC Bears and won the 2017 Canadian Rugby Championship alongside fellow Seawolves Phil Mack, George Barton, and Brock Staller.
 In 2018 he also was on the BC Bears and played in two matches.